 The untoward pressure can disrupt the nerve’s function, possibly leading to:

-Compressed Nerve treatment
+Compressed Nerve Treatment

-When would I need surgery?
+When Would I Need surgery?

-If the condition fails to improve with conservative measures could benefit from surgery which ranges from a simple procedure to open space for the nerves or spinal nerves to potentially involving a fusion if too much of the disc or facet joint is needed to be resected to properly free up the pinched nerve.
+If the condition fails to improve with conservative measures, the patient could benefit from surgery.
+These could range from a simple procedure to open space for the nerves or spinal nerves to potentially involving a fusion if too much of the disc or facet joint is needed to be resected to properly free up the pinched nerve.

-If you are experiencing any of these symptoms or have any concerns about your spine health.
-Call us today at 817-916-4685 to schedule a physical evaluation with one of our board certified experts.
+If you are experiencing any of these symptoms or have any concerns about your spine health, call us today at 817-916-4685 to schedule a physical evaluation with one of our board-certified experts.
 For any questions about the services we offer, please contact our office.